hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 At this point the root CA certificate of the trusted hardware manufacturer represents the root of trust for the publicly-verifiable credentials.

 Finally, the initialization command continues with the enclave registration.
-In particular, it invokes a `registerEnclave` transaction of Enclave Registry chaincode, supplying the publicly-verifiable FPC chaincode credentials as argument.
+In particular, it invokes a `registerEnclave` transaction of Enclave Registry chaincode, supplying the publicly-verifiable FPC Chaincode credentials as argument.
 The enclave registry validates the enclave credentials with the help of the attestation evidence.
-That is, the publicly-verifiable evidence is verified against the root of trust of the hardware manufacturer, and the the public chaincode parameters (including the chaincode version) must matches the chaincode definition of the FPC chaincode.
+That is, the publicly-verifiable evidence is verified against the root of trust of the hardware manufacturer, and the the public chaincode parameters (including the chaincode version) must matches the chaincode definition of the FPC Chaincode.
 If the validation succeeds, the enclave credentials are stored on the ledger and thus available to channel members.
 Note that the recommended FPC Enclave Registry endorsement policy is meant to protect the integrity of these checks and the credentials stored on the ledger.

 The enclave registration is illustrated in step 10 - 12. in the figure above.
-This completes the deployment of a FPC chaincode.
+This completes the deployment of a FPC Chaincode.

 ## FPC Transaction Flow

-Now we describe the FPC transaction flow comprising client invocation, chaincode, execution, and enclave endorsement validation as illustrated in the figure below.
+Now we describe the FPC transaction flow comprising client invocation, chaincode execution, and enclave endorsement validation as illustrated in the figure below.

 ![Transaction](../images/fpc/high-level/Slide4.png)

 ### Client Invocation

-The client application performs an FPC chaincode invocation through the FPC Client SDK.
+The client application performs an FPC Chaincode invocation through the FPC Client SDK.
-If not cached locally, the SDK will query first the Enclave Registry chaincode to retrieve the FPC chaincode's public encryption key.
+If not cached locally, the SDK will query first the Enclave Registry chaincode to retrieve the FPC Chaincode's public encryption key.
-The SDK then generates a symmetric key, for the encryption of the response, and encrypts it and the invocation arguments with the FPC chaincode's public encryption key.
+The SDK then generates a symmetric key, for the encryption of the response, and encrypts it and the invocation arguments with the FPC Chaincode's public encryption key.
-This encrypted message is then sent as a query to the FPC chaincode on the peer hosting the Enclave.
+This encrypted message is then sent as a query to the FPC Chaincode on the peer hosting the Enclave.
 Information on the location of that peer is also stored in the Enclave Registry.
 This query, as well as the query to the registry, are through calls to the regular Fabric SDK.
 All these steps are fully transparent to the applications layer.